 Ownership: LDCF/SCCF/SPA-financed country-led adaptation initiatives are formulated, designed and implemented with the full participation, ownership and direction of local stakeholders.
 Once approached with an official request by a government for assistance in accessing finance for adaptation, support is provided by a UNDP technical team to identify appropriate line ministries or local NGOs to function as an anchor during a design and implementation phase.
-With the participation of public and private sectors, civil society, academia and other interested parties such as other donors, UNDP facilitates the articulation by local stakeholders of the scope of the initiative for which funding is requested.
-Technical assistance is provided for local stakeholders to design a technically sound and cost-effective adaptation initiative(s) that is firmly anchored within and managed by an appropriate national entity(ies).
+With the participation of public and private sectors, civil society, academia and other interested parties such as other donors, UNDP facilitates the articulation by local stakeholders to design a technically sound and cost-effective adaptation initiative(s) that is firmly anchored within and managed by an appropriate national entity(ies).
 All UNDP-GEF adaptation programmes are therefore nationally implemented by specific line ministries with direct access to adaptation financing through the network of UNDP Country Offices.
 National ownership is further strengthened by the use of GEF resources as co-financing to address climate change risks on government-financed baseline development initiatives.